5 reasons why you need to invest in your workers’ health and safety training

-And indirect cost such as lost productivity, disrupted work schedules, replacement cost for new employees, time spent on accident investigation, and bad publicity.
+And indirect costs such as lost productivity, disrupted work schedules, replacement costs for new employees, time spent on accident investigation, and bad publicity.

-An organization with a positive image will increase workers productivity, this equally increase sales.
+An organization with a positive image will increase workers’ productivity, this equally increases sales.
 Such a company can easily hire and retain the best workers because people will like to work with them.
 Customers will easily key in since they value the health and safety of their workers and visitors.

-Health and safety training will ensure that workers and employers know what to do to prevent accidents .
-And equally incorporate certain healthy behaviours that will enhance the company’s image.
-An organization where health and safety training are not taking seriously, is prone to accidents and their positive image is affected.
+Health and safety training will ensure that workers and employers know what to do to prevent accidents.
+And equally, incorporate certain healthy behaviours that will enhance the company’s image.
+An organization where health and safety training is not taken seriously is prone to accidents and its positive image is affected.

 Injuries affect work production.
 When workers are absent because of work illnesses or injuries, production is affected.
 But if the employees are trained in health and safety management, they will know how to prevent injuries from happening.
-This will lead to reduce work absence.
+This will lead to reducing work absences.
 And increase the productivity of the work overtime.

-Feel free to give me a chat when you need help on the health and safety training to embark for yourself or your company
+Feel free to give me a chat when you need help with the health and safety training to embark on for yourself or your company

 Onyeka Emma is a QHSE Professional, a business person, and an entrepreneur.
 He is very passionate about health and safety, Business and Entrepreneurship.